mondaiarimasen/Cryo-Data-Acquisition/README.txt

           fixed length, so accommodates more and more data with time) and 'shifting' graph (x-axis is fixed length so plot moves to always show most recent data; how recent is user-decided)
+        > plots all 8 channels on static graph, and PT1,2, 1K plate, and mK plate temp. on separate shifting graphs

   - cryo-clientCooling.py
         > client side to socket communication to send live the flow rate to